Design Process

 Define

-For websites I’ll create a rough site map that gives a bird’s eye view of the organization of content.
+I identify and prioritize the use cases, the major tasks users do with the product, so that I can design it to let users complete the highest priority tasks quickly.
+For websites, I create a rough site map that gives a bird’s eye view of the organization of content.

 3

-In this phase we’ll nail down the best way to organize information across the screens, within the screen, how to navigate between screens and how the product would respond to user actions.
+In this phase I come up with the best way to organize information across the app and within each screen, how to navigate between screens and how the app would respond to user actions.
+I map out the information architecture of the entire product, create user flow diagrams, and sketch the UI layouts.

 4